+The apostle Paul and St. James brought Christianity to Spain early in the first Century.
 Spain is home to many sites important to religious pilgrims.
-One can follow the Way of Saint James on a pilgrimage to Santiago de Compostela, participate in religious festivals or visit important monasteries, churches and shrines.
+One can follow the Way of Saint James on a pilgrimage to Santiago de Compostela or visit important Catholic shrines, monasteries and churches.

 THE CAMINO DE SANTIAGO AND THE CATHEDRAL OF SANTIAGO

 The Camino de Santiago (Way of St. James) is an ancient pilgrimage route, which dates back to the 9th century.
 It has linked the city with the rest of Europe ever since.
 Every year many thousands of pilgrims set out on foot, by bike, or even on horseback, with the Cathedral of Santiago as their destination.
 Traditionally, it is the burial place of Saint James, one of the apostles of Jesus.
 According to legend, Saint James brought Christianity to the Celts in the Iberian Peninsula.
 In 44 AD, he was beheaded in Jerusalem.
 His remains were later brought to Spain.
 However, following Roman persecutions of Spanish Christians, his tomb was abandoned in the 3rd century.
 Still according to legend, this tomb was rediscovered in 814 AD and gradually developed into a major place of pilgrimage.
 Construction of the present cathedral began in 1075 and it was consecrated in 1128.
 The Portico de la Gloria is the main entrance.
 In it, the figure of the Apostle St. James, sustained on a column, appears to welcome pilgrims.
 The crypt of the Apostle St. James is located beneath the main altar.

 Madrid, the capital of Spain, is a city with a large cultural and artistic heritage and centuries of history.